leske42/Foundations/UB/README.md

 Below you will see my big ass table of contents.
 Yes this guide is very long and quite detailed, but you will *not* regret reading it.

-In case you don't belive me for some reason, I have added a [TLDR section](#tldr-for-the-lazy) at the end specifically for lazy people.
+In case you don't believe me for some reason, I have added a [TLDR section](#tldr-for-the-lazy) at the end specifically for lazy people.
 Leaving with even a tiny bit of knowledge on this topic is better than just leaving.

 ## Table of Contents